The Definition of Durability in Engineering: Expectations Vs. Reality

 When an OEM asks a roll forming partner, “What is the strongest metal?” for its intended application, this underlying understanding should be communicated.
 The metal’s properties can then be assessed and matched up against the complexity of the bending you want.

-If the end product is a bike, the durability of steel is perfect for the frame, but only certain mix of steel that's flexible enough to absorb shock.
+If the end product is a bike, the durability of steel is perfect for the frame, but only if it's a certain mix of steel that's flexible enough to absorb shock.
 A steel grade that’s too rigid would provide a rough ride, and maybe even crack if the cyclist hits a bump.
-Brittleness beware!
+Some of the strongest metals, like Tungsten, are also very brittle, so keep that in mind.

 In terms of durability, the definition of hardness is the ability of a material to resist ...